-Adobe ColdFusion CF Summit East 2018 will start soon, on April 25th, 2018 in Washington DC and it is free to attend.
-It is already being talked about a lot on the CF Slack channel, LinkedIn groups and other social media channels and groups.
+Adobe ColdFusion CF Summit East 2018 was on April 25th, 2018 in Washington DC and it was free to attend.

 This is the East coast counterpart of Adobe’s more bigger event, the Adobe CF Summit (West) conference, which takes place in Las Vegas each year in the Fall.
 CF Summit East is mainly for the people who can’t travel to LV for any number of reasons (including LV business travel restrictions, budget issues).
 This is their 6th year in a row to organize this conference in the East Coast.
 This is the last year's highlights